DavidCico/Natural-Language-Processing-With-SVM-For-Sentiment-Analysis/README.md

 <ul>
     <li>Automate the download of multiple, continually generated articles from external sources at a potentially high throughput.</li>
-    <li>Parse these documents for the relevant sections of text/information that require analysis, even if the format differs between documents.</li>
+    <li><p align="justify">Parse these documents for the relevant sections of text/information that require analysis, even if the format differs between documents.</p></li>
     <li>Convert arbitrarily long passages of text (over many possible languages) into a consistent data structure that can be understood by a classification system.</li>
     <li>Determine a set of groups (or labels) that each document will be a member of.
 Examples include “positive” and “negative” or “bullish” and “bearish”.</li>
     <li>Create a training corpus of documents that have known labels associated with them.
 For instance, a thousand financial articles may need tagging with the “bullish” or “bearish” labels.</li>